 Christopher Benson:

 I have no control over the calligraphic thing.
 It’s just the world I grew up in, so it’s an inevitable part of my visual makeup.
 There’s nothing too deliberate about it.
 In fact, I think it’s what comes through when I’m NOT being deliberate.
-For years I tried to push it into the background in these rather stiffly formal architectural realist pieces, but it always finds a way out, so lately, I’ve given up trying to hide it and I just let it rip.
+For years I tried to push it into the background in these rather stiffly formal architectural realist pieces, but it always finds a way out.
+Lately I’ve given up trying to hide it and I just let it rip.
 It’s especially apparent in my imaginary seascapes and landscapes.

 LG: Can you talk more about the relationship between your representational and abstract works?
 What led you to make such significant changes in your work?